-John Robert Parker Ravenscroft, known professionally and to pretty well everyone as John Peel, would have been seventy-five years old today.
+John Robert Parker Ravenscroft, known professionally and to pretty well everyone as John Peel, was born in Heswall on the Wirral Peninsular, near Liverpool on the eve of WW2 almost to the day.
 He was the longest serving of the original BBC Radio One DJs and broadcasted for the station regularly from 1967 until he died in 2004.
 He was one of the most influential DJs in British musical history and in that regard it is doubtful anyone will ever take his place.

 John Peel in 1968.